-In this article, we’ll show you the step-by-step process of how to create a custom Airtable form and embed it on your WordPress site.
+In this article, I’ll show you the step-by-step process of how to build a form with WPForms and send each entry to Airtable in just a few clicks.

 Why Create a Custom Airtable Form in WordPress?